CommitThisLater/OnApp2Proxmox/README.md

 - The **source VM must be shut down** before running this script.
 - The script **does not shut down** the source VM automatically.
 - The source OnApp VMs must have **virtio** support, this will be true in most cases.
-  - If using non-virtio, modifications to the controller and disk type configs may be required before booting the VM in Proxmox.
+  - If using non-virtio, modifications to the controller and disk type configs under the hardware panel of the VM may be required before booting the VM in Proxmox.
 - The script requires the **MAC address** of the network interface to maintain the same virtual MAC and avoid network issues inside the VM.
 - This script assumes **OnApp Integrated Storage**.
   - It can be modified to support **local or SAN storage using LVM**.
 We will probably implement this but don't have access to an OnApp environment with LVM datastores.